TedTschopp/tschopp.net/_posts/Drafts/2018-05-11-Of-Maps-and-Monsters-the-Right-Way-to-Populate-a-World-Part-II.md

 ## Close Calls

 ### Tracks
-What sort of tracks do these monsters leave
+What sort of tracks do these monsters leave?

 ### Remains
 Abandoned lairs, camps, prey or victims

 ### Markings
 What sort of ways do these monsters mark their territory

+### Droppings
+What do droppings and scat look like from this creature?

+### Discards
+What sort of things do these creatures discard?
+Feathers, Horns, Hair, Fur, Skin?
+How often?
+What seaons?

 ## Not so Close Calls